All Eyes On the Mediterranean

 Mexico - A Great Wall

-There is no country more affected by the change of government in the USA as Mexico.
+There is no country more affected by the change of government in the USA than Mexico.
 The plans and ideas of the new American president range from the building of a wall to mass deportation.
 Even during the election campaign, the Mexican community was stigmatized as drug dealers and rapists.
 Mexican citizens now want to stand up against this hostility of their neighboring country, but domestic political tension might prevent their intentions.

 UK - Starting Shot Brexit